-In the time leading up to a potential or imminent safety shutoff, SMUD does its best to establish or maintain contact with customers it believes may be impacted (via the various channels mentioned above) and keep the media, local agencies and the public aware of the number of customers affected and SMUD's activities and restoration efforts.
+In the time leading up to a potential or imminent safety de-energization event, SMUD does its best to establish or maintain contact with customers it believes may be impacted (via the various channels mentioned above) and keep the media, local agencies and the public aware of the number of customers affected and SMUD's activities and restoration efforts.

-Key stakeholders, federal, state and local elected officials, City and County executive staff and first responders are also contacted via a variety of channels and personnel.
-SMUD has specific personnel assigned to elected officials and agencies, and to critical customers including water and telecommunications utilities, potentially affected by a shutoff.
+Key stakeholders and public safety partners, including potentially affected federal, state and local elected officials, City and County executive staff, tribe representatives and first responders are also contacted via a variety of channels and personnel.
+SMUD has specific personnel assigned to elected officials and agencies, and to critical customers including water and telecommunications utilities, potentially affected by de-energized powerlines.